 As referred to in Note 1 to the financial statements, the financial statements have been prepared on the going concern basis.
-On 31 Deecember 2023 the Group had cash and cash equivalents totalling \$1,267,957, incurred a net loss after tax for the year of \$1,292,389 and incurred net cash outflows from operating activities of \$1,075,348.
-These matters, and other matters disclosed in note 1, indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern.
-The Group's ability to continue operations is dependent on the directors raising additional funding either through the issue of further shares or sale of assets, relingush or defer expenditure on projects or a combination of these activities.
+The Group has incurred a net loss after tax for the year ended 31 December 2024 of \$926,617 and experienced net cash outflows from operating activities of \$816,484.
+As at 31 December 2024, the Group had net current assets of \$426,178.
+These events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern.